kelseymh/secindex_proto/README.md

 several kinds of indexes we are currently exploring:

 1)  A memory resident C-style array, with the objectID as the array index and chunk number as value.
+Two versions of this are implemented, one with a single large array, the other as a set of smaller block arrays, each one allocated separately.

+    NOTE:  This implementation is incorrect.
+The objectID may require a full 64-bit range of values, with the estimated 40 billion objects very sparsely filling that range.
+The objectID cannot be used as a simple array index under those conditions.

 2)  A flat file (on SSD for fast access), with the objectID representing an offset into the file, and the chunk number stored in binary.
+This is implemented as a "large" (64-bit file size) file.

+    NOTE:  This implementation is incorrect.
+The objectID may require a full 64-bit range of values, with the estimated 40 billion objects very sparsely filling that range.
+The objectID cannot be used as a simple array index under those conditions.

+3)  A memory resident key-value lookup using std::map<>, with the objectID as the key, and the chunk number as value.

-3)  A client-server lookup using Memcached to store key-value pairs, with both the objectID and chunk number stored as byte strings.
+4)  A client-server lookup using Memcached to store key-value pairs, with both the objectID and chunk number stored as byte strings.

+5)  A client-server lookup using XRootD to store and access a set of flat files, as in option (2).

 The main driver program is |index-performance|, which provides a command line interface to select which index model to test, and a range of sizes.